apify/crawlee-python/docs/upgrading/upgrading_to_v1.md

 ### New storage naming restrictions

-We added naming restrictions for storages to align with Apify Platform requirements and avoid potential conflicts.
-Storage names can only contain letters "a" through "z" (both uppercase and lowercase), digits "0" through "9", and hyphens ("-") but only in the middle of the string (e.g., "my-storage-1").
+We've introduced naming restrictions for storages to ensure compatibility with Apify Platform requirements and prevent potential conflicts.
+Storage names may include only letters (a–z, A–Z), digits (0–9), and hyphens (-), with hyphens allowed only in the middle of the name (for example, my-storage-1).